MontrealCorpusTools/Montreal-Forced-Aligner/docs/source/pretrained_models.rst

 ..
 [5] The Wu G2P model was trained a fairly small lexicon, so it likely does not have the coverage to be a robust model for most purposes.
 Please check carefully any resulting dictionaries, as they are likely to have missing syllables from from unknown symbols.
+..
+[6] The phoneset for Mandarin was created by GlobalPhone by splitting Pinyin into onset, nucleus (any vowel sequence), and codas, and then associating the tone of the syllable onto the nucleus (i.e. "fang2" -> "f a2 ng" and "xiao4" -> "x iao4"

 .. _dictionaries: